How to Check if I Have a CCJ for free? 2022 UK Guide

-A County Court Judgement (CCJ) is a decision by the County Court.
-If the CCJ is a request for one party to pay a monetary sum to another party – due to debt – then this will be recorded in the Register for Judgments, Order and Fines.
+A CCJ is a decision by the County Court.
+If the CCJ is a request for one party to pay a monetary sum to another party – due to debt – then this will be recorded in the Register for Judgments, Orders and Fines.

 Authorised and regulated credit reference agencies will then use the information on the register to update an individual’s credit report.

 The credit report is then consulted by creditors when you apply for a credit card, loan or other credit to help them decide if they should approve your application.
 It can even be looked at by a bank if you apply for a new savings or bank account.